Information for overseas dentists

 The ORE tests the clinical skills and knowledge of dentists from outside the EEA whose qualifications are not recognised for full registration with the GDC.
 The examination is based on the UK dental curriculum and uses modern assessment methods to ensure a robust and consistent examination.
 Dentists who pass this examination become eligible to apply for full registration to practise in the UK.
 All applicants need to demonstrate that they have an appropriate level of English language competence before they can sit the ORE and are required to demonstrate their linguistic competence by sitting the International English Language Testing System (IELTS).

-Dentists who complete the ORE examination may be required to do up to a year's vocational training (VT) in order to work for the NHS.
-Success in the exam is not a guarantee of employment or a VT place.
+Dentists who complete the ORE examination may be required to do up to a year's foundation training in order to work for the NHS.
+Success in the exam is not a guarantee of employment.

 The right to work in the UK